-1. Preparing a working suspension of the strains to be tested Pick up 3 to 5 colonies with a cotton tip applicator and suspend their
+1. Preparing a working suspension of the strains to be tested

 Pick up 3 to 5 colonies with a cotton tip applicator and suspend them into a tube containing sterile saline.
 Adjust the turbidity of the suspension to 0.5 McFarland (by comparing the turbidity to a reference tube containing the 0.5 McFarland standard).
-This working dilution contains approximately 108 bacteria/ml.
+This working dilution contains approximately 10 bacteria/ml.
 Keep this solution for the following experiments 2, 3, and 4.